igwgames/nes-starter-kit/guide/section_3/giving_the_player_a_sword.md

 For enemy sprites, we do a little bit of weird logic, as described in the comment.
 In the if statement itself, we subtract one from the enemy's health.
 We then immediately compare this value to 0, and if we hit zero, then the code in the if statement hides the sprite.
 The code also marks the sprite as having been defeated, so it will not come back if you leave the screen then come back.
+(If you wanted to, you could change the sprite to an explosion before removing the sprites, but that is not covered here.)

 You may be wondering where the enemy's health comes from.
-This is actually defined in the sprite's definition back in `source/sprites/sprite_definitions.c` and copied over with a bunch of other values.
+This is actually defined in the sprite's definition back in `source/c/sprites/sprite_definitions.c` and copied over with a bunch of other values.
 Since health is a common thing used in games, this piece is built into the engine.
 It is the last parameter in the `spriteDefinitions` array.